vfarcic/vfarcic.github.io/devops21/README.md

 ## Abstract: Talk

-This talk focuses on architectural changes and new tools we should adopt to be able to tackle the problems presented by a demand for modern, responsive, fault tolerant and elastic systems.
+The talk focuses on architectural changes and new tools we should adopt to be able to tackle the problems presented by a demand for modern, responsive, fault tolerant and elastic systems.
 It is based on the material published in [The DevOps 2.1 Toolkit: Building, testing, deploying, and monitoring services inside Docker Swarm clusters](https://leanpub.com/the-devops-2-1-toolkit).

 The talk will go through the whole microservices development lifecycle.
 We’ll start from the very beginning and define and design architecture.
 From there on we’ll move from requirements, technological choices and development environment setup, through coding and testing all the way until the final deployment to production.
 We won’t stop there.
 Once our new services are up and running we’ll see how to maintain them, scale them depending on resource utilization and response time, and recover them in case of failures.
 We’ll try to balance the need for creative manual work and the need to automate as much of the process as possible.